 An Historic Call for Religious Humanism

-Published in 1933 by The New Humanist (a publication of what would eventually become the American Humanist Association) and written primarily by Roy Wood Sellars and Raymond B. Bragg, A Humanist Manifesto attempted to chart a new trajectory for the world religious map.
+Published in 1933 by The New Humanist (a publishing body that would eventually become the American Humanist Association) and written primarily by Roy Wood Sellars and Raymond B. Bragg, A Humanist Manifesto attempted to chart a new trajectory for the world religious map.
 In a time where a sharper distinction was drawn between religious humanism and secular humanism, this declaration carried the banner of the former while also including signatories from the latter camp as well.
 It declared the religion of the future as one without belief in the supernatural or regard for theistic revelation.
 In addition to its religiously secular framework, A Humanist Manifesto also called for a “socialized and cooperative economic order,” explicitly opposing the “existing acquisitive and profit-motivated society.”
 The document was supported with 34 signatories, including philosopher John Dewey.

 A Humanist Manifesto